 Evening classes at public junior high school are intended for those who have not graduated from junior high school for any reason, including truancy, either in Japan or in their home country.

-In April 2022, Sapporo Seiyukan Junior High School, the first public night junior high school in Hokkaido will open.
+In April 2022, Sapporo Seiyukan Junior High School, the first public night junior high school in Hokkaido has opened.

 Sapporo Seiyukan Junior High School (Official Website)